Select Department

 The energy of your tracks is paramount, you’ll be able to map out the journey you are taking your dancefloor on…

-Here’s some tried and true methods.
+Here are some tried and true methods.

-The Wave – where you create peaks and troughs to give the crowd ups and downs throughout the mix.
+Where you create peaks and troughs to give the crowd ups and downs throughout the mix.
 This keeps your audience interested and is a great technique for making mixtapes.
 By allowing the mix energy to drop, you have space to bring in a higher energy track.
 You can snap the listeners’ attention back to the mix without ever getting too extreme.

-The Story – Many books and movies follow a pattern where they build up with smaller climaxes throughout the narrative, then crescendo before winding back down to wrap it up.
+Many books and movies follow a pattern where they build up with smaller climaxes throughout the narrative, then crescendo before winding back down to wrap it up.
 This is a journey we’re used to experiencing and it can also work great in a DJ mix.

 There are elements of track selection that are all scientific.
-Mixing a new track in with a key that harmonically compliments the previous track will sound good, this is referred to as key mixing.
+Mixing a new track with a key that harmonically compliments the previous track will sound good, this is referred to as key mixing.

 Key Mixing

-This image is from Mixed in Key developed for DJ’s.
+This image is from Mixed in Key developed for DJs.
 And Shows related Keys to the key you are currently playing.
 In this instance, 8A (A Minor) is the current key.

 8A – A minor